YottaDB/YDBDoc/Plugins/ydbaim.rst

 * **stat** if 1 or 2 says the metadata should include statistics, as described above under :ref:`statistics`.

 * **type**, defaulting to the empty string, specifies the application schema for which AIM is being asked to compute and maintain metadata.

+* **force**, defaulting to the empty string, specifies that AIM cross references should prepend a hash (:code:`#`) to the data being cross referenced if non-zero.
+See :ref:`forcing`.
+YottDB recommends using 1 for this purpose.

 +++++++++++++
 LSXREFDATA()